johnwcowan/pdp8x/devs.md

 Set TF to 0.
 Set TB to the  least significant bits of AC.
-Start to write one character from PB into the sink, which can be done asynchronously.
+Start to write one character from TB into the sink, which can be done asynchronously.
-When the character is written, set PF to 1.
+When the character is written, set TF to 1.

 ## Binary input from source (D = 0x01)